Engineering-Research-and-Development/true-connector-basic_data_app/README.md

 ```
 For <b>REST flow</b>, multipart field should be set to one of the following values: 'mixed', 'form' or 'http-header'.<br/>
-Based on multipart type, and messageType, dataApp will create dedicated message, and send request to connector.
-At the moment, 2 messages are supported - 'ArtifactRequestMessage' and 'ContractAgreementMessage'.
+Based on multipart type, and messageType, dataApp will create dedicated message in [Message handlers](#handlers), and send request to connector.
-Configuration regarding A-endpoint for data consumer is located in property file:

 ```
 application.ecc.protocol=https